 Kathryn Heintz, Superintendent

-Registered Ewes will show first, immediately followed by Commercial Ewes.
+Commercial Ewes will show first, immediately followed by Registered Ewes.

-1. All entries must be on an official Titus County Fair Breeding Ewe Entry Form and Registered ewes must submit a copy of the registration papers at time of entry.
+1. All entries must be on an official Titus County Fair Breeding Ewe Entry Form and Registered ewes must submit a copy (front and back) of the registration papers at time of entry.

 2. Only bona fide members of Titus County 4-H or FFA clubs/chapters are eligible.
 Eligible participants include 4-H or FFA members who attend Titus County Schools and who are also residents of Titus County.

-3. Animals entered in registered classes must be registered in the flock book of their respective breed association (in name of the exhibitor only) on or before June 30, 2021.
+3. Animals entered in registered classes must be registered in the exhibitor's name in the flock book of their respective breed association on or before June 30, 2022.
 Partnerships are allowed.
 The name of the exhibitor must be listed on the registration papers.
 (Example: "Sally Smith and Johnny Smith" are listed on the registration paper.
 Either Sally or Johnny may exhibit the ewe.
 If "Smith Family" is listed on the registration papers, neither child would be allowed to exhibit the ewe.)

-5. There will be a minimum of three (3) ewes per breed in the registered classes.
+6. There will be a minimum of three (3) ewes per breed in the registered classes.
 Breeds with less than three (3) animals will show as "Other Registered Breeds".
 Commercial ewes will show separately from registered ewes.
-Commercial ewes will show by weight, with a minimum of (3) three classes.
+Commercial ewes will show by weight, with a minimum of three (3) classes.
 More may be added, depending upon the number and weights of entries.

-7. Classes offered are Junior Showmanship, Senior Showmanship, Ewe Lambs and Yearling Ewes, Breed Champion, and Grand Champion Breeding Ewe, Commercial Ewe classes (at least 3), Champion Commercial Ewe and Reserve Champion Commercial Ewe.
+9. Classes offered are Junior Showmanship, Senior Showmanship, Commercial Ewe classes (at least 3), Champion Commercial Ewe, Reserve Champion Commercial Ewe, Registered show will have Ewe Lamb, Yearling/Aged Ewes, Breed Champion, Grand Champion Breeding Ewe, and Reserve Champion Breeding Ewe.